Skip to main content

 A note on this book.
 The crash courses in this section get you working fast.
 The chapters in the book are your post-course reference — written to be returned to whenever a gap shows up in real work.

-Read the thesis first.
+Start by reading the thesis.
 It comes in two versions — one for technical and business professionals, and one for absolute beginners — so everyone can follow regardless of background.
-After the thesis, the Foundations come next: Course 1 on prompting and Course 2 on thinking.
+After the thesis come the Foundations: what a language model actually is, prompting, the two document languages of agentic work, commissioning code you never write, teaching AI a task once and connecting it to your apps, and learning how to think in the AI era.
 Every reader takes these before picking a mode.

 The mental model you'll need: work in the AI era happens in three layers.
 You use general agents to solve problems.
 You build AI Workers to do specialized jobs.
 You assemble those Workers into AI-Native Companies.
 Every professional engagement starts the same way — a human directing a general agent.
 The only question is which agent, which depends on what you're trying to accomplish.